Timestopeofficial/feechain/rosetta/infra/README.md

 ```bash
 docker run -d -p 9700:9700 -v "$(pwd)/data:/root/data" harmonyone/explorer-node --run.shard=0
 ```
-> This command will create the container of the harmony node on shard 0 in the detached mode,
+> This command will create the container of the feechain node on shard 0 in the detached mode,
 > binding port 9700 (the rosetta port) on the container to the host and mounting the shared
 > `./data` directory on the host to `/root/data` on the container.
 Note that the container
 > uses `/root/data` for all data storage (this is where the `harmony_db_*` directories will be stored).